pitworker/portfolio/content/zobits/zobits-text.md

 ## Creative Context

 *Zobits* can be categorized squarely under the genres of toys-to-life and slow games.
-The toy's digital ecosystem also draws direct inspiration from the algorithmic environments and societies of Max Bittker's [*orb.farm*](https://orb.farm/) and Ian cheng's [*Emissaries*](http://iancheng.com/emissaries).
+The toy's digital ecosystem also draws direct inspiration from the algorithmic environments and societies of Max Bittker's [*orb.farm*](https://orb.farm/) and Ian Cheng's [*Emissaries*](http://iancheng.com/emissaries).

 ## Attributions